IRL2/nanover-docs/source/concepts/applications.rst

 Avatars
 ~~~~~~~

-A client can expose an avatar to the other clients by periodically updating the
-corresponding key in the :ref:`shared state <state-updates>`.
-Since client get
-updates 30 times per seconds by default, 30 avatar updates per seconds is the
-recommended update rate.
+Users may share their presence in the virtual space by creating and continuously
+updating an "avatar".
+For example, in the iMD-VR application, each VR client
+shares their head and hand positions for others to see.

-Avatars are represented in the shared state as a protobuf `Struct
+Avatars are exchanged via the shared state as a protobuf `Struct
 <https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#google.protobuf.Struct>`_
-under a key formatted as ``avatar.<PLAYER_ID>``.

-Inside the Struct, an avatar refers to its player ID.
-It can also specify a
+under keys of the form ``avatar.<PLAYER_ID>``.
+This avatar Struct details the
+user's player ID, a name for the user, a display color, and the most important
-name and a color.
-The most important part of an avatar is the list of its
+part of an avatar: the list of its spatial components.
-components.
-Components are elements of the avatar with a position and a rotation.

 .. warning::